 Career opportunities and outlook

-Central service is an emerging profession and is expected to grow as the number of surgeries increase.
+Central service is an emerging profession and is expected to grow as the number of surgeries increases.
 With technological advancements in medical supplies, instruments, devices, and equipment, there is a high demand for central service technicians in hospital and clinical settings.

 According to the Bureau of Labor Statistics, central service technicians can expect a salary of $42,420.

-With additional training, a technician could advance to senior central service technician who supervises a team.
+With additional training, a technician could advance to a senior central service technician who supervises a team.

 By the numbers

 Central service technician programs at Mayo Clinic

 Mayo Clinic offers a Central Service Technician Clinical Rotation in Phoenix, Arizona.